Real-Time Dam Levels

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Sandhurst.
+Beyond standard municipal supply, Sandhurst is a vital asset for the regional agricultural economy in Victoria.
 Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 3 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context